Public Posting of COVID-19 Processes

 - Enhancing the ability of employees, patrons, and visitors to wash hands or take other personal hygiene measures such as the use of hand sanitizer;

 - Complying with social distancing requirements established by the CDC, including maintaining 6-foot social distancing when possible and/or employing other separation measures such as wearing face masks.
-All employees will wear face mask and gloves.
+All employees will wear face mask.